Spielley/trading-api-wrapper-node-js/README.md

 1. Run through wrapper instructions
 2. optional customise trading settings in the bot file
 3. Run botv2.js by executing the command 'node botv2.js'

+#### Installation of complexer averagedown bot (spielley)
+1. Run through wrapper instructions
+2. optional customise trading settings in the bot file
+3. Run averagedown.js by executing the command 'node botv2.js'
+or install this one with the heroku oneclck solution:
+(button here)

 Thank you for trading
 welcome to the coss trading movement.